 From the day he began sailing he knew he would never stop.
 What he never knew is that the journey held in his heart for decades would one day be set free.
 Far from the shores of the Great Lakes, Rand is on his adventure, sailing east for a continuous sunrise among the roaring waters.

-To keep up with his journey, search for and join Rand’s Facebook page “Sailing Into Oblivion” which will post updates through the coming months.
+To learn more about his journey, search for and join Rand’s Facebook page “Sailing Into Oblivion” or visit https://5thcape.com

 By Shalee Blackmer